 Don’t forget to talk to Steve and Sarah about bird-watching, fishing, biking, cycling or walking.
 They love them!To give you a hint of what to expect at McMurdoston itself – we’ve seen barn and tawny owls, great-spotted woodpeckers, nuthatches, yellowhammers, red squirrels, tree-creepers, roe deer, hares and tree sparrows from within the 3 surrounding acres.
 There are gorgeous walks from the door, many giving you panoramic views to the Lakes and the Lowther Hills.

-Dunscore village – well-frequented by cyclists and walkers – is only 3 miles away and also has a welcoming bar, where you may be lucky enough to find live music playing and where you can buy a home-cooked meal or bar snack.
+Dunscore village – well-frequented by cyclists and walkers – is only 3 miles away and also has a welcoming bar, where you may be lucky enough to find live music playing and where you can buy bar snacks.

 The fishing enthusiast is well catered for with top-class fly-fishing on the River Nith or on one of many local lochs – there’s excellent coarse fishing not far away too.

 If you’re a cyclist you really are in luck… the famous 7stanes trails are all around us (we’re mid-way between Mabie and Ae) and what’s more, the bike was invented just a pedal-ride away in Keir Mill.

 If you prefer your exercise on two feet you’ll find wonderfully quiet lanes to explore, hundreds of acres of moorland, or challenging hill-walking.

 Golfers could try out some of the dozens of excellent courses within a short drive.

 You could even take to the sea, since the beautifully varied coastline is only a half hour’s drive away.

 Wildlife & Gardens